 Governor Cooper Appoints District Court Judge for Union County

-NORTH CAROLINA, May 14 - Governor Roy Cooper has appointed Anna Goodwin to serve as District Court Judge in Judicial District 20B, serving Union County.
-She was appointed to fill the vacancy created by the election of the Honorable Matt Smith to Superior Court.
+Governor Roy Cooper has appointed Anna Goodwin to serve as district court judge in Judicial District 20B (Union County).
+She will fill the vacancy created by the election of Superior Court Judge Matt Smith.

-“I’m grateful for Anna’s willingness to serve the people of Union County as a District Court Judge and I am confident that her years of legal experience have prepared her to serve in this new role,” said Governor Cooper.

-Anna Goodwin is currently an attorney at Goodwin Law Firm in Monroe, North Carolina.
-Previously, she served as an Assistant District Attorney and the Chief Juvenile Court Prosecutor in the Twentieth/Twenty-B Prosecutorial District.
+Goodwin is currently an attorney at Goodwin Law Firm in Monroe.
+She previously served as an assistant district attorney and the chief juvenile court prosecutor in Prosecutorial District 20 / 20B.
 Goodwin received her Bachelor of Science at Duke University and her Juris Doctor at the University of Richmond School of Law.